jwoogerd/web-programming/transit/README.md

 ####Assignment 3 - Transit rodeo
 ___

-Correctly implemented (so far):
+To my knoweledge, everything is implemented correctly, including:

-* Render the map with my current location
+* Rendering the map centered on this current location
-* Display an info window with my location and the closest station
+* Displaying an info window with my current location, the closest station, and distance
-* Geolocation
-* Show appropriate train line stations with custom markers and polyline
+* Showing the appropriate train line stations with custom markers and polyline

-Not yet implemented:

-* Display schedule of station when clicked
+* Displaying the predicted schedule of a station when the marker is clicked

-Other to do:
+Future to do:

-* Documentation
-* Dismiss window when another station is clicked
-* Gracefully handle 500 error
+* Gracefully handle 500 error.

-So far I've spent about 7 hours on this project.
+I've spent about 9 hours on this project.